 - You belong to a qualifying association (such as the American Red Cross)

 - You are a United States government employee

 - You live or work in a qualifying location

 For a complete list of qualifying organizations, associations, and locations, go here.
 If you are not eligible in any of these ways, you can access membership by joining either the National Military Family Association for $17 or Voices for America’s Troops for $14.

 The goal of both of these organizations is to help military members feel seen and heard.
 The National Military Family Association supports military families by bringing pressing issues that service members and dependents face to the attention of Congress and other decision-making officials when it matters most.
 Voices for America’s Troops advocates for career incentives in order to make a life serving in the military a sustainable option for soldiers and their families.

-There are pretty clear pros and cons of PenFed membership when you look at the numbers alone.
-For a certificate or premium online savings accounts, PenFed has attractive rates.
-For a regular savings or money market savings account, PenFed is not appealing.
+There are pretty clear pros and cons of PenFed membership when you look at their yields alone.
+For a certificate of deposit or premium online savings accounts, PenFed has very attractive rates.

-Outside of just rates though, there are no membership or maintenance fees and there are countless discounts through partner organizations, such as TurboTax and Sprint, that PenFed members can take advantage of.
+Other than their high rates, it’s also nice to see that there are no membership or maintenance fees.
+There are also perks like discounted offers through partner organizations such as TurboTax and Sprint, that PenFed members can take advantage of.